Does Sleep Apnea Accelerate Aging?

 CPAP Therapy and Accelerated Aging

 The aging process and obstructive sleep apnea disorder have been a subject of study because getting enough good-quality sleep is essential to staying healthy and aging well.
 Sleep apnea can deepen several cardiovascular and neurodegenerative diseases.
-Yet, by treating obstructive sleep apnea progression, quality of life can improve, and aging can be delayed.
+Yet, by treating obstructive sleep apnea progression, quality of life can improve, and there is a lower risk for

-Early detection and CPAP treatment of sleep apnea, accompanied by lifestyle changes and environmental factors, can help reduce health complications and benefit our overall wellbeing and aging process.
+Early detection and CPAP treatment of sleep apnea, accompanied by lifestyle changes and environmental factors, can help reduce susceptibility to health complications and benefit our overall wellbeing and aging process.

 Are you having trouble sleeping?
 Be kind to your current and future self, and follow these helpful tips to enhance your bedtime routine and improve your sleep.